-So, the summary of doing that calculation and if you are doing it for the first time, about two to three hours is what the time that you have to give in order to add all these terms and cancel and arrive at the final form.
+So, the summary of doing that calculation and if you are doing it for the first time about 2 to 3 hours, it is worth the time that you have to give in order to add all these terms and cancel and arrive at the final form.
 But I will write the final magic form that everybody uses for solving the hydrogen atom Hamiltonian in polar spherical coordinates.

-The Hamiltonian is minus h bar square by 2m e 1 by r square dou by dou r of r square dou by dou r plus 1 by r square sine theta dou by dou theta sine theta dou by dou theta plus 1 by r square sine square theta dou square by dou phi square, all of which is the transformation of the derivatives to the spherical polar form.

-And therefore, this is nothing but the kinetic energy term in terms of the spherical polar coordinates with the potential energy minus Z e square by 4 pi epsilon naught r and the equation, that you are looking for solving is the H psi r theta and phi is equal to E psi r theta and phi.
-Instead of the H psi x, y, z in terms of E psi x, y, z, the wave functions are different in the different polar, different coordinate systems.
+The Hamiltonian is minus h bar square by 2 m e 1 by r square dou by dou r of r square dou by dou r plus 1 by r square sin theta dou by dou theta sin theta dou by dou theta plus 1 by r square theta dou square by dou phi square.
+All of which is the transformation of the derivatives to this spherical polar form and therefore, this is nothing but the kinetic energy term in terms of the spherical polar coordinates with the potential energy minus z e square by 4 pi epsilon naught r and the equation that you are looking for solving is H psi r theta and v is equal to e psi r theta and pi instead of the H psi x y z in terms of e psi x y z, ok.

-But please remember, the energy, which is independent of the coordinate representation will not be different between different coordinate system.
-How you represent your coordinates should not lead to any changes in the Eigen value for the hydrogen electron.
-And therefore, the, the traditional method is to use the spherical polar coordinates and that allows the wave function to be separated into an r dependent wave function only, a theta dependent wave function only, and the phi dependent wave function only.

-If you recall, the particle in the two-dimensional box where we had an x, y dependent wave function being separated into an x only wave function term and on y only wave function term and we were able to get the energies and the solutions, etcetera.
-Therefore, separation of variables is far more detailed here in the case of hydrogen atom.
+The wave functions are different in the different polar different coordinate systems, but please remember the energy which is independent of the coordinate representation will not be different between different coordinate system.
+How you represent your coordinates should not lead to any changes in the eigenvalue for the hydrogen electron and therefore, the traditional method is to use the spherical polar coordinates and that allows the wave function to be separated into r dependent wave function only a theta dependent wave function only, in the phi independent wave function only.
+If you recall the particle in the two dimensional box where we had x y dependent wave function being separated into x, only the function term and then, y only wave function terms.

-Now, let me stop with this as the focal point for the next part of the lecture on what is called the substitution of the wave function in terms of the three radial only, polar theta angle dependent only and Azimuthal angle phi dependent only functions, and how we separate this into three different equations.
-We will not solve them, but in the second part we will look at the solution.
-And in the third part, we will see some physical representations of the wave functions themselves, the real and the imaginary parts.
-So, let me stop with part one here, we will continue exactly from this in the next part.
+We were able to get the energies and the solutions etc, therefore separation of variables is far more detailed here in the case of hydrogen atom and let me stop with this as the focal point for the next part of the lecture on what is called the substitution of the wave function in terms of the 3 radial only, polar theta angle dependent only and azimuthal angle phi dependent only functions and how we separate this into 3 different equations.
+We will not solve them, but in the 2nd part we will look at the solution and the 3rd part we will see some physical representations of the wave functions themselves, the real and imaginary parts.
+So, let me stop with part 1 here.
+We will continue exactly from this in the next part.